 New Applicant Grantmaking Process

 Below, we have outlined key points about our grantmaking process, including important due dates and when you can anticipate hearing from us.
-Please note, the process outline below applies only to new applicants, or those who do not currently receive funding from RTNF.
-For information about the new process for renewal applications, see this our Renewal Grantmaking Process page.
+Please note, the process outline below applies only to new applicants, or those who do not currently receive funding from RTNF, and Legacy Partners.
+For information about our process for renewal applications, see this our Renewal Grantmaking Process page.

 Read more about our recent process changes in this blog post.